day8/re-frame/docs/FAQs/DoINeedReFrame.md

 First, I agree, Reagent is terrific.
 If your application is small and simple, then standalone Reagent is absolutely a fine choice.

-But it only supplyiesthe V part of the traditional MVC triad.
+But it only supplies the V part of the traditional MVC triad.
 When your application gets bigger and more complicated, you'll need to find solutions to questions in the M and C realms.
 Questions like "where do I put control logic?".
 And, "how do I manage state?".
-And, "How do I put up a spinner when waiting for CPU consuming computations to run?"
+And, "How do I put up a spinner when waiting for CPU intensive computations to run, while allowing the user to press Cancel?"
 How do I ensure efficient view updates?
 How do I write my control logic in a way that's testable?
 How should new websocket packets be communicated with the broader app?
 Or GET failures?

 These questions accumulate.

 Reagent, by itself, provides little guidance and, so, you'll need to come up with your own solutions.
-The choices you make will accumulate too and, over time, will become baked into your code base, becoming increasingly difficult to revisit.
+Your choices will also accumulate and, over time, will become baked into your codebase, becoming increasingly difficult to revisit.

 Now, any decision which is hard to revisit later is an architectural decision -